 Introduction

-Apex Equity Holdings Berhad is a diversified financial group based in Malaysia, providing investment and financial services across multiple business segments.
-The existing brand lacked a strong unifying graphic element to connect the master brand with its subsidiaries.
-The group sought to modernise its visual identity and capture a younger market whilst maintaining trust with existing stakeholders.
+Apex Equity Holdings Berhad is a securities and investment group in Malaysia.
+The existing brand lacked a unifying graphic element to connect the master brand with its subsidiaries.
+Walk Production was appointed to consolidate the group and its subsidiaries under one visual identity.

-Walk Production was appointed to undertake a company-wide strategic branding initiative covering brand strategy, logo, corporate identity, brand manual, company profile, presentation materials, and corporate website.
-The programme aimed to create a cohesive system that could unify all subsidiaries under one professional visual language.
+The company-wide branding programme covered brand strategy, logo, corporate identity, brand manual, company profile, presentation materials, and corporate website.
+The aim was a cohesive system that could unify all subsidiaries under one professional visual language.

 Our Solutions